This article was published on: 03/2/17 9:00 AM

 - Examine your feet daily for redness, warmth, blisters, ulcers, scratches, cuts and nail problems from shoes or other sources.
 Look at the bottom of your feet and between the toes.
 Use a mirror or have someone else look for you.

-- Call your Doctor/BioPed Foot Specialist immediately if you experience any injury to your foot.
+- Call your Doctor/BioPed immediately if you experience any injury to your foot.
 Even a minor injury is an emergency for a patient with diabetes.

 - Examine your shoes for foreign objects, protruding nails and rough spots inside before putting them on.
 Look and feel.

 - Buy shoes late in the day.
 Never buy shoes that need “breaking in.”
 They should be immediately comfortable.
 Request shoes with deep toe boxes and shoes made of leather or other flexible upper material.
-Your footwear should be fitted by a professional, such as a BioPed Certified Pedorthist.
+Your footwear should be custom fitted by a BioPed Certified Pedorthist.

 - Never wear flip flops.